Bacrian/RetroSkinLoader/README.md

 /rsl skin set hi
 ```

-### Isn't it a bit complicated?
-Absolutely, but hear me out, it works like a charm.
-It takes a while to get used to the commands, but it's really worth it, especially if you're playing with friends in offline servers.

 _Also...
 It's been a long time since I modded Minecraft so...
-I'll try making it easier to use on the long run._
+I'll try making it easier to use on the long run if you find it a bit rough around the edges as of now..._

 ### Command list